Jakesta13/McUpdater/README.md

 ## INSTALLATION
 * Drop mcup.sh into a new folder
-* Create two NCFTP login file, one for the ftp server where the update file is, the other for server.jar to go.
+* Create two NCFTP login cfg files, one for the ftp server where the update file is, the other for server.jar to go.
 * Paste the url to an update into a file called mcup.txt on the first ftp server.
 * Schedule this script and manually change the file with an updated url whenever you wish to update your minecraft server.